-There is one more element to this writing prompt, you are not permitted to use any of the following five words in your story: pale, white, sheet, spirit, and fluttering.
+There is one more element to this writing prompt.
+You are not permitted to use any of the following five words in your story: pale, white, sheet, spirit, and fluttering.

-By avoiding these words, we avoid some of the cliché language and imagery that has developed around ghosts.
+By avoiding these words, we avoid some of the cliché language and imagery that has developed around the topic of ghosts.
 We are forced to breathe some fresh air into this haunted genre.